basitsk09/test/README.md

         const payload = { qed: user?.quarterEndDate };
         const response = await callApi('/getCircleList', payload, 'POST');
         if (isMounted && response?.data) {
-          setRows(response.data);
+          // Assuming backend returns array of objects, which is standard setRows(response.data);
         } else if (isMounted) {
           setSnackbarMessage('No data found for the current period.', 'info');